contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 }
 ~~~

 You need to specify a layout, just like in a normal *UICollectionViewController* and there is also the cell mapping again.
 For convenience, there is a ready made collection view cell class which fetches images from the URL in its *imageURL* property, so that is what we are going to use in this example.
-The *resourceType* property defines which type of Resource is going to be fetched, in this case Assets.
+The *resourceType* property defines which type of resource is going to be fetched, in this case assets.
 A [*CDAAsset*][10] has a direct accessor for the *URL* which is used in the cell mapping here.
 Finally, the client needs to be specified, like in the previous example.

 <img alt="*CDAResourcesCollectionViewController* in action" style="width: initial; display: block;
   margin: 0 auto;" src="https://raw.githubusercontent.com/contentful-labs/guide-app-ios/master/Screenshots/pictures.png" />